- About Our Office

 Oregon State University is dedicated to promoting and fostering a safe environment for all students, staff, and faculty.
-As an employer and educational institution, OSU has a responsibility to take reasonable steps to eliminate sexual harassment and sexual violence, prevent their recurrence, and to address their effects.
+As an employer and educational institution, OSU has a responsibility to take reasonable steps to eliminate all forms of sexual harassment, including sexual violence, sexual assault, domestic violence, dating violence, and stalking.
+We must also work to prevent their recurrence and to address their effects.
 The office charged with investigating complaints of harassment is the Office of Equity and Inclusion and the office's Executive Director, Angelo Gomez, is the university's Title IX Coordinator.

 Sexual harassment is defined as: